 - allow you to convalesce after an illness

 - give you and your carer a rest

 - let you try out living in a care home to see how you like it

-Not ready to move into a care home?
+If you're not ready to move into a care home

 Get advice if you think your wishes aren't being taken into account.